Summer Funding Sources

 Fellows will have the opportunity to work at public interest organizations at the forefront of debates on broadband and access policy, content regulation, copyright and trademark reform, consumer privacy, open government, and more.
 The fellowship pays $7,000 for 10 weeks spent with a host organization.
 Check the Google Policy Fellowship website for future host programs for the internship.

 The HBA-DC funds two fellowships of up to $5,000 for first and second year law students to work in a non-profit legal services agency in Washington, D.C.
 Students must secure sponsorship on their own, then apply to the HBA-DC for funding.
 The Foundation also awards one $10,000 fellowship to a First Year Law student on behalf of National Council of La Raza/Patton Boggs.
 This fellowship is intended to provide funding for a law student working for the summer in a public interest legal position that is otherwise not compensated by the sponsoring entity.
 To be eligible, an applicant must be: (1) a first-year Latino/a law student; (2) actively enrolled in, and attending, any accredited law school in the United States or Puerto Rico; and (3) accepted to work for a minimum of eight weeks with the sponsoring entity.
 The sponsoring entity may be a not-for-profit organization or a governmental agency, and must be located in any of the following cities in the United States: the Washington DC metropolitan area; Denver, CO; Newark, NJ; New York, NY; Dallas, TX; or Anchorage, AK.
 Preference will be given to students working with entities whose client base includes the Hispanic/Latino community.
-For application procedures click here.
-Applications for the summer of 2014 have not yet been posted.
-Further information will be posted as it becomes available.
+Applications for the summer of 2014 are due by April 7, 2014.
+For more information on the application procedure click here.